PUBLIC PROGRAMME

 28.01.2025 — 3.06.2025

 Now on view at MNAA: Lute Player Accompanying an Old Man Holding a Musical Score by Jacques des Rousseaux, a rare and intriguing work from our collection.
 The life of des Rousseaux remains shrouded in mystery.
-His family, originally from Tourcoing in northern France, sought refuge in Leiden, The Netherlands, driven by a quest for religious freedom.
+His family, originally from Tourcoing in northern France, sought refuge in Leiden, The Netherlands.
 Born around 1600, des Rousseaux likely stayed connected to his roots, returning to France after a study trip to Italy—a rite of passage for many northern European artists seeking inspiration from the land of Caravaggio.
 Des Rousseaux was almost certainly a pupil of Rembrandt, who ran a workshop in Leiden from 1628 to 1631.
 His paintings often reflect such influence, to the point that some have been misattributed to the master himself.
 While many of his works are Tronies—intense studies of facial expressions influenced by Rembrandt’s circle—this particular piece diverges.
 It captures an intimate musical performance with two figures, blending the warmth of Rembrandt’s early style with Caravaggio’s dramatic naturalism.

 Cultivating Young Artistic Minds at the Museum